otaviolsantana/solvate/README.md

 	- Inclusion of features in PACKS for multiple initial configurations in a single input. (under development)
 	- Inclusion of features in MDRUN for running simulations with auto-equilibration. (under development)
+	- Implementation of the CONFS submodule for automation of conformational analysis. (under development)
+	- Implementation of the BONDS submodule for automation of hydrogen bond search. (under development)
  	- Bug fixes...

 * _Solvate Suite 2025.07_